samoshkin/vim-mergetool/readme.md

   While 3-way diff paradigm is superior to 2-way diff for merging purposes, it does not fit Vim well:

   **Disadvantages**:
-  - When several revisions are compared at the same time (i.e `:diffthis` in all buffers), Vim highlights every diff between each of those files.
+  - When several revisions are compared at the same time (i.e. `:diffthis` in all buffers), Vim highlights every diff between each of those files.
 Usually that means every possible change between BASE-LOCAL-REMOTE-MERGED files, including those which are not relevant to conflict resolution.
   - It highlights even those hunks, which were already automatically resolved by `git merge-file`.
 It distracts you from focusing purely on unresolved conflicts.
 Indeed, I don't want to care about already resolved conflicts.
   - Limited window width when three vertical splits are opened.
 Forces you to scroll horizontally, or wrap lines.
 Unless you have enough screen width, it's difficult to quickly grasp changes when window width is only ~50 columns or so.
 Usually, it's not easy to tweak predefined layout.
   - Forces you to pick up conflict side by directly editing conflict markers, instead of choosing change from the left or the right.
   - `:diffget` and `:diffput` Vim commands are convenient only when there're two split windows, otherwise they become ambiguous and you need to tell them the target buffer number, which is a real showstopper.
-No one wants to think on "What's the Vim's buffer number of the window on the right/left?", when you're already pulling your hair trying to resolve conflicts from long running "feature" branch.
+No one wants to think on "What's the Vim's buffer number of the window on the right/left?", when you're already pulling your hair trying to resolve conflicts from long-running "feature" branch.

 #### Existing solutions

   - default `vimdiff` merge tool.
 Shows layout with 3 vertical splits: `LOCAL`, `REMOTE`, `BASE` revisions, and the horizontal split at the bottom with a `MERGED` file, containing raw conflict markers.
   - [vim-fugitive](https://github.com/tpope/vim-fugitive) `:Gdiff` command, which automatically detects conflict markers in a file and switches into 3-way diff.
 Shows 3 vertical splits: `LOCAL`, `REMOTE` revisions and `MERGED` file in the middle with raw conflict markers.
-See this [reddit comment](https://www.reddit.com/r/vim/comments/b0jjgw/github_samoshkinvimmergetool_efficient_way_of/eif6oio/) on difference between [vim-figutive] and this plugin.
+See this [reddit comment](https://www.reddit.com/r/vim/comments/b0jjgw/github_samoshkinvimmergetool_efficient_way_of/eif6oio/) on difference between [vim-fugitive](https://github.com/tpope/vim-fugitive) and this plugin.
   - [whiteinge/diffconflicts](https://github.com/whiteinge/diffconflicts).
 Parses `MERGED` file and removes conflict markers to pick up one side of a conflict.
 Default to 2-split layout with `local` and `remote` revisions. `vim-mergetool` uses the same idea, plus brings many additional features.
   - [sjl/splice.vim](https://github.com/sjl/splice.vim).
 Haven't yet had experience with it.
   - Drop using Vim as a mergetool.
 Use some GUI program, like [DiffMerge](https://sourcegear.com/diffmerge/) or [Kdiff3](http://kdiff3.sourceforge.net/).
 Better to use both Vim and some GUI tool as a backup though.